harrybeckwith/Vue-BBM-Test/README.md

 ### Styling

-* Pages don't need to be high-fidelity designs but you should make use of the existing SASS in [src/sass](src/sass) where possible.
+* Pages don't need to be high-fidelity designs but you can make use of the existing SASS in [src/sass](src/sass).
-* Please re-use existing variables where you can (these can be found in [src/sass/framework/_variables.scss](/src/sass/framework/_variables.scss))